On the alternatives to the ideal mathematical points-like separatedness: Discussion

-We pointed out and outlined here the reasons why certain aspects of our viewpoint might be ambiguous and potentially misleading, and did so, rather than specifying what exactly it is, primarily by trying to clarify what it is not, how it should not be interpreted, discussing its relation and putting it in opposition to various notions used commonly as bases of models with ambitions of describing accurately certain physical systems and natural phenomena in general.
+We pointed out and discussed here the reasons why certain aspects of our viewpoint might be ambiguous and potentially misleading, and did so, rather than specifying what exactly it is, primarily by trying to clarify what it is not, how it should not be interpreted, analyzing its relation and, for the most part, putting it in opposition to various notions used commonly as bases of models with ambitions of describing accurately certain physical systems and natural phenomena in general.
 This mostly negative approach stems from our conviction that the potential usefulness of the viewpoint considered here lies primarily in indicating what are the proper questions to ask, rather than giving definite specific answers.
-This view, in turn, is based in particular on the conclusion that as an essential element this viewpoint assumes certain form of what we can consider an 'indeterminism'.
+This view, in turn, is based in particular on the conclusion that as an essential element this viewpoint posits certain form of what we can consider an 'indeterminism'.
 First of all, thus, we should clarify how indeterministic this indeterminism might be, that is, what exactly might be its nature and its extent.
-As such, in itself, a model of this kind will not have any immediate practical applications, but it might be useful indirectly by potentially sparing certain misdirected efforts, informing various attempts of constructing specific physical theories about those of their aspects that are particularly questionable, suggesting what is futile and what not to expect from the natural phenomena, and indicating more promising directions of inquiry.
-It suggests, in particular, not to expect an actual existence (i.e., in the sense of 'ontology') of things like: specific states, possibly with different exact probabilities of being observed by an observer, or a deterministic evolution or transitions between such states, or specific events observed by an observer (nor possible alternative events observed by other, 'branching-off' observers).
+As such, in itself, a model of this kind will not have any immediate practical applications, but it might be useful indirectly, by potentially sparing certain misdirected efforts, informing various attempts of constructing specific physical theories about those of their aspects that are particularly questionable, suggesting what is most likely futile and what not to expect from the natural phenomena, and indicating more promising directions of inquiry.
+It suggests, in particular, not to expect an actual existence (i.e., in the sense of 'ontology') of things like: strictly separate systems, specific instants of interactions between such separate systems, specific states of systems, different exact probabilities of such states being observed by an observer, deterministic evolution or transitions between such states, or specific events (or, values of physical quantities) observed by an observer (nor possible alternative events observed by other, 'branching-off', strictly distinct observers).